mitchellmcm27/eclogite-tcg/README.md

 To generate equilibrium data for a composition:

-- Add the oxide percentages to **models/perple_x/compositions.json** file, making sure to use the same format as the existing entries.
+- Add major element oxide percentages to **models/perple_x/compositions.json** file, making sure to use the same format as the existing entries.
 - The dictionary key for each composition object must be unique, as it will be used to refer to the composition throughout the codebase.
 - Within the **perple_x** directory, run `julia solve_composition.jl [name]`, where `[name]` is the composition's dictionary key in **compositions.json** (e.g., `sammon_2021_lower_crust`).
 - Because a pseudosection calculation in Perple_X (the **vertex** program) can take some time, **vertex** only runs if its output data don't already exist.
 If **vertex** data need to be updated, use the `-f` argument with `solve_composition.jl` to force Perple_X to re-calculate everything from scratch.